Klemens von Metternich: Aachen, Teplice, Karlsbad, Troppau, and Laibach

-Metternich travelled with Princess Dorothea von Lieven to Brussels soon after the congress broke up, and although he could not stay more than a few days, the pair exchanged letters for the next eight years.
+Metternich travelled with Dorothea Lieven to Brussels soon after the congress broke up, and although he could not stay more than a few days, the pair exchanged letters for the next eight years.
 He arrived in Vienna on 11 December 1818 and was finally able to spend considerable time with his children.
 He entertained the Tsar during the Christmas season and spent twelve weeks monitoring Italy and Germany before setting off with the Emperor on the third trip to Italy.
 The trip was cut short by the assassination of the conservative German dramatist August von Kotzebue.
 After a short delay, Metternich decided that if the German governments would not act against this perceived problem, Austria would have to compel them.
 He called an informal conference in Karlsbad and sounded out Prussian support beforehand by meeting with Frederick William III of Prussia in Teplice in July.
 Metternich carried the day, using a recent attempt on the life of the Chief Minister of Nassau, Carl Ibell to win agreement for the conservative program now known as the Convention of Teplitz.
 The Karlsbad conference opened on 6 August and ran for the rest of the month.
 Metternich overcame any opposition to his proposed "group of anti-revolutionary measures, correct and preemptory", although they were condemned by outsiders.
 Despite censure Metternich was very pleased with the result, known as the Carlsbad Decrees.